 I want to stop and say something about this Unicorn backpack.

 It’s my purse.
 I don’t have a grown-up purse, so I usually pack the Unicorn so full that Lilith doesn’t ever want to carry it.
 I take this Unicorn to the grocery store with me, to tea with friends, smoking hookah at the bar, riding around on my motorbike… it’s my purse.
 Even when Lilith is at school.
 The backpack is mine.
 I’m the 40 year old with a little Unicorn backpack.
 And it’s just been that way for so long that it’s not even weird anymore (to me anyway).

 There are chickens and cats everywhere.
-In Bali, there are dogs.
+In Hindu Bali, there are dogs.
 Everywhere else in Indonesia, cats.
-Muslims don’t like dogs, so they don’t have them.
+Muslims don’t like dogs for whatever reason, so they don’t have them.
 I can relate to that.
 For the 4 days of this island adventure, I am grateful for it.

 Up until this point, I’ve been largely unimpressed by the beaches here.
 Sure, the sand is white, but it’s also full of debris.
 Dead coral, wood, and a lot of trash.
-It’s not like soft, sandy beaches.
+It’s a far cry from a soft, sandy beach.
 It’s complicated, which is not my favorite flavor of beach… because I’m admittedly a beach brat.
 On the west side of the island, at high tide, the ocean kind of crushes into a concrete wall, which doesn’t lend well to coaxing children into the surf.
 However, when the tide goes down, it is relatively easy to wade into the water and start floating out.